-- An appropriate and effective program in remediating student deficiencies. - A plan for the utilization of data in determining program effectiveness. - Remedial services through a state-certified teacher.
+- An appropriate and effective program in remediating student deficiencies. - Remedial services through a state-certified teacher.
 A paraprofessional may be added to reduce the class size and serve as an assistant to the teacher. - The use of REP funds shall provide supplemental instruction above and beyond those services provided by the state. - Compliance with the remedial maximum class size.